-Departmental research activities span from fundamental and precise laboratory studies of rocks and minerals to field studies in remote and rugged locations to high-performance computing of climate and natural hazards using remotely sensed data.
-Faculty members are involved in domestic and international field studies including:
+Departmental research activities span from fundamental and precise laboratory studies of rocks and minerals to field studies in remote and rugged locations to high-performance computing (including machine learning and data visualization).
+Faculty members are involved in domestic and international studies including:

-Mining is experiencing a resurgence in Michigan's Western Upper Peninsula.
-New technologies and higher prices for metals are prompting international mining companies to explore for and develop prospects that were previously technologically and economically infeasible.
+In addition to potential study sites world-wide, mining is experiencing a resurgence in Michigan's Western Upper Peninsula.
+New technologies are prompting international mining companies to explore for and develop prospects that were previously technologically and economically infeasible.
 Future graduate studies in mining engineering will focus on advancing new technologies and safe and environmentally responsible mining practices.